Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 Angular's Change Detection is a core mechanic of the framework but (at least from my experience) it is very hard to understand.
 Unfortunately, there exists no official guide on the [official website](https://angular.io/) about this topic.

-In this blog post I will provide you all the necessary information you need to know about change detection.
+In this blog post, I will provide you all the necessary information you need to know about change detection.
 I will explain the mechanics by using a [demo project][demo-github] I built for this blog post.

 ## What Is Change Detection

-One of Angular's main goals are to be predictable and performant.
+Two of Angular's main goals are to be predictable and performant.
 The framework needs to replicate the state of our application on the UI by combining the state and the template:

 ![Data-Template-DOM](./data-template-dom.png)

 It is also necessary to update the view if any changes happen to the state.
 This mechanism of syncing the HTML with our data is called "Change Detection".
-Each frontend framework uses its own implementation, e.g. React uses Virtual DOM, Angular uses change detection and so on.
-I can recommend you the article [Change And Its Detection In JavaScript Frameworks ](https://teropa.info/blog/2015/03/02/change-and-its-detection-in-javascript-frameworks.html) which gives a good general overview about this topic.
+Each frontend framework uses its implementation, e.g. React uses Virtual DOM, Angular uses change detection and so on.
+I can recommend the article [Change And Its Detection In JavaScript Frameworks ](https://teropa.info/blog/2015/03/02/change-and-its-detection-in-javascript-frameworks.html) which gives a good general overview of this topic.

 > Change Detection: The process of updating the view (DOM) when the data has changed

 As developers, most of the time we do not need to care about change detection until we need to optimize the performance of our application.
-Change detection can decrease the performance in larger applications if it is not handled correctly.
+Change detection can decrease performance in larger applications if it is not handled correctly.

 ## How Change Detection Works

-A change detection cycle can be split in two parts:
+A change detection cycle can be split into two parts:

 * **Developer** updates the application model
 * **Angular** syncs the updated model in the view by re-rendering it